joshmess/tcp_traceroute/README.md

 ### To Do:
 - Implement TCP SYN packet part of program (send TCP SYN packets over raw socket, need to listen for TCP and ICMP)
+- Listen for TCP and ICMP packets simultaneously?